 Enrich logs with Kubernetes Metadata.

-Deliver logs to third party storage services like Elasticsearch, InfluxDB, HTTP, etc.
+Centralize your logs in third party storage services like Elasticsearch, InfluxDB, HTTP, etc.

 When Fluent Bit runs, it will read, parse and filter the logs of every POD and will enrich each entry with the following information (metadata):

 To obtain these information, a built-in filter plugin called kubernetes talks to the Kubernetes API Server to retrieve relevant information such as the pod_id, labels and annotations, other fields such as pod_name, container_id and container_name are retrieved locally from the log file names.
 All of this is handled automatically, no intervention is required from a configuration aspect.

 Fluent Bit must be deployed as a DaemonSet, so on that way it will be available on every node of your Kubernetes cluster.
 To get started run the following commands to create the namespace, service account and role setup: